Software | Cloud | AIGold Standard

 • The Bundle Moat: By integrating Office, Teams, Azure, and Security with Copilot AI, Microsoft creates a sticky ecosystem where selecting a competitor point-product adds more complexity than value.
 AI integration strengthens this moat rather than threatening it.

 • Commercial Switching Costs: Migrating a global enterprise away from Active Directory, Office 365, and Azure is an IT operation that takes years and carries immense risk.
-The $625B commercial RPO (up 110% YoY) reflects deep enterprise commitment — though ~45% derives from OpenAI contracts alone, a concentration risk if the partnership restructures.
+The $625B commercial RPO (up 110% YoY) reflects deep enterprise commitment — though ~45% derives from OpenAI contracts alone.
+The April 2026 partnership restructuring formalises OpenAI's multi-cloud freedom, meaning future Azure commitments from OpenAI may grow more slowly as OpenAI diversifies compute across AWS, GCP, and Oracle.
 Excluding OpenAI, the underlying RPO still grew ~28% YoY, confirming broad enterprise demand.

 AI-Vulnerable Moats